sirupsen/vim-execrus/ftplugin/ruby/README.md

     named `test/lib/foo/bar/term_test.rb`.
 If that test doesn't exist, it will pop the namespace queue and try `test/foo/bar/term_test.rb`.
 It keeps popping until it reaches `test/term_test.rb`.
-If that file doesn't exist, it gives up and hands it off to something of lower priority.
+If that file doesn't exist, it will try things like `test/unit/<namespaces>` and
+    `test/functional/<namespaces>`.
+Though, at some point it will give up and hand it off to the next link in the chain.
 6. Run associated RSpec spec
   - Same as "Run associated Test::Unit test" only it searches in `spec/` instead.
-7. Run associated Test::Unit unit test
-  - Inside Rails and other environments your tests might exist in the `test/unit` directory.
-This basically does the same as "Run associated Test::Unit test" only its prefix directory is `test/unit` instead of `test`.
-8. Run assoicated RSpec unit test
-  - Just like "Run associated Test::Unit unit test", but for RSpec.

 ## Alternative